zhangyihome/code-push-cli/cli/README.md

 ### Ownership Transfer

-The update to version 2.0.0.0 saw the removal of the `app transfer` commmand.
+The update to version 2.0.0.0 saw the removal of the `app transfer` command.
 You may still transfer ownership of your applications by managing the transfer through an organization.
 This requires that you visit [Mobile Center](https://mobile.azure.com) and execute a few steps.

 1. Go to to [https://mobile.azure.com](https://mobile.azure.com) and create a new organization.
 2. Invite the person you to whom you wish to transfer the app to the organization.
 Once they have accepted the invitation change their access permissions to "Admin".